SungSoo-Ri/PRJ2-Retake/Analysis/User Stories/UserStories.md

 ## Sales officer:

-As a sales officer, I want to be able to register upcoming flights so that I can start the sales process for them.
+As a sales officer, I want to be able to register upcoming flights so that the flights are available for booking so that we can start the sales process.

 As a sales officer, I want to be able to start the sales process for registered flights, so I can start selling the ticktes.